Petabyte leaks start with uncontrolled backup access

 Cold storage and air-gapped copies limit what an attacker can actually read

-The distinction between immutable storage and a true air gap matters.
+The difference between immutable storage and a true air gap matters.
 Immutable object storage still has a network path; an attacker with valid credentials can read and exfiltrate the data even if they cannot delete it.
 A physical air gap removes the read path entirely.
 For the most sensitive data, you need both: immutability so backups cannot be destroyed by a ransomware payload, and a physically separate copy that cannot be read over a network.

 Retention windows define your historical exposure

-Apply tiered retention with tiered access controls.
+Use tiered retention with tiered access controls.
 Daily backups from the last 30 days might sit on fast disk with full backup-team access.
 Monthly snapshots older than 30 days should move to cold storage, with access requiring a separate approval step and separate credentials.
 Annual snapshots should move to offline media.
 Each tier boundary is also an access control boundary.

 Separate credentials that cannot traverse tiers